Do Protons and Electrons Have the Same Mass?

 Common Misconceptions

 A frequent misconception is that protons and electrons have similar masses because they are both subatomic particles.
-That said, their mass difference is not just a matter of scale—it reflects their distinct roles in the universe.
+Even so, their mass difference is not just a matter of scale—it reflects their distinct roles in the universe.
 Another myth is that electrons are "light" because they are not part of the nucleus.
 In reality, their lightness is a fundamental property, not a result of their location.
 Additionally, some confuse the mass of a particle with its charge, but these are separate properties.

 Conclusion